See the latest vacancies and find out about working for MSF UKJobs in the UK

-The Programmes Unit supports MSF’s medical work and our teams on the front line through reflection, analysis, research and advocacy.
+The Programmes Unit supports our medical work and our teams on the front line through reflection, analysis, research and advocacy.
 The unit focuses on humanitarian and health policy and practice related issues.

 The core members of the Programmes Unit maintain a dynamic link with other programmes advisors across MSF.
 This allows the unit to share its findings and experience within MSF and to any other actors who might benefit.

-Sandrine has worked in Venezuela, Eritrea, Tanzania, Israel/Occupied Palestinian Territories and Lebanon with different organisations.
-She has expertise in humanitarian issues, particularly in the politicisation of aid and the current state of the aid system.
-She is the co-author of MSF’s report ‘Where is everyone?
-Responding to emergencies in the most difficult places.’
-Sandrine provides direct support to MSF operations for advocacy and analysis.
+Sandrine has extensive experience in Venezuela, Eritrea, Tanzania, Israel/Occupied Palestinian Territories, and Lebanon.
+She has expertise in humanitarian issues, particularly in the politicisation of aid and the state of the aid system and was the focal point for MSF’s engagement with the World Humanitarian Summit.
+She is the co-author of MSF’s report 'Where is everyone?
+Responding to emergencies in the most difficult places'.

 Over the years, the Programmes Unit has gained experience in many different topics, including: